pbp66/hand-me-ups/README.md

 User Story:

 ```
-AS A shopper interested in used clothing,
+AS A shopper interested in used/vintage clothing,
-I WANT an e-commerce website/client server
+I WANT an e-commerce website
 SO THAT I can buy, sell, browse, and save clothing items that I'm interested in.
 ```

 Acceptance Criteria:

 ```
-GIVEN a CMS-style blog site
-AS A USER i want to be able to create an account to buy or sell clothes...
+GIVEN an e-commerce website

+WHEN I visit the site
+THEN a search bar, featured items, recommended items, account icon, logo/brand, shopping cart, and navbar appear on screen

+WHEN I click on sign-up
+THEN an account is created allowing me to sell clothes

+WHEN I click on a listing
+THEN a page loads with the listing details (price, tags, description, item title, etc), product images, seller username/account link, seller rating, favorite seller button, save item button, and add to cart button.

+WHEN I favorite a seller
+THEN the seller is added to my followed seller list.

+WHEN I view my recommended items
+THEN a list of items is shown containing listings from followed sellers, saved items, and other items with similar tags

+WHEN I click on the shopping cart icon
+THEN I am taken to a shopping cart page displaying the contents of the shopping cart and a button to checkout

+WHEN I click on the checkout button
+THEN I fill out a form for shipping address, billing address, and credit card information

+WHEN I submit the checkout form
+THEN my order is placed and the product listing is marked as purchased

 AS A USER i want to be able to browse clothing that interests me...
 AS A USER i want to be able to sell clothes at a price of my choice...
-AS A USER i want to be able to like items and save them to my saved profile page...
-AS A USER i want to be able to buy items...
-AS A USER i want to be able to follow sellers im interested in...
 ```

 ## Table of Contents